jhammerberg/Faygo/README.md

 faygo.cleanUp() -- Technically optional, but will clean up the screen if the program quits unexpectedly.
 ```

+### See the examples.lua file for some more examples with monitors and multiple buttons

 ## Q & A

 ### Why are elements not showing up on my screen/not where I told them to be?